hashicorp/terraform-provider-aws/website/docs/r/iam_server_certificate.html.markdown

 * `id` - The unique Server Certificate name
 * `name` - The name of the Server Certificate
 * `arn` - The Amazon Resource Name (ARN) specifying the server certificate.
+* `tags` - Key-value mapping of tags for the server certificate.

 ## Import